jmantas/ethereum-tools/README.md

 # ethereum-tools
-Tools and utilities for ethereum
+Mostly CLI tools and utilities for ethereum.
+Intended for use in shell script wrappers.